 Suppose at the BB there only was a fermion explosion of matter vacuum particles and a fermion implosion of antimatter vacuum particles, and no real matter of any kind in it yet.
 Suppose that just before the fermion explosion took place, there was a tiny little more matter than antimatter vacuum particles.
 One can imagine the fermion implosion of antimatter vacuum particles to draw the fermion explosion from the matter vacuum particles that are present, leaving behind the excess of matter vacuum particles.
 The matter and antimatter vacuum parts in the fermion im/explosion precisely match.
 (4.1)

 At page 3 of NEG, the very first page of the TONE storyline, in the column at the right, is said: The Higgs field is assumed to be a liquid Bose condensate [during the act of gravitation].
 Fluid Bose condensates resemble superfluids.
 Superfluids can stream through each other as if they don’t see each other, as if they are vacuums.
-So the two matching fermion explosions of vacuum particles (locally standing still relative to each other) and the part of it that is left behind can be considered as superfluids streaming through each other.
-Which means that both superfluids were ultimately cold, otherwise the superfluid effect can't occur.
-(4.2)

 At page 2 of THE EXPANSION OF THE UNIVERSE (page 22 of TONE) is described how the universe is divided in forward time evolving matter areas and backward time evolving antimatter areas.
-For this view to be true one expects here at this place matter and there, in another place, antimatter particles to be remnant from the two vacuum fermion expansions that draw each other.
+For this view to be true one expects here at this place matter and there, in other places, antimatter particles to be remnant from the two vacuum fermion expansions that draw each other.
 This would yield our universe as we see it today, according to page 2 of EXPAN.
-Since locally the counter part is missing (in the antimatter areas is missing the matter, in the matter areas is missing the antimatter), the particles (amongs which are a lot of colored quarks) locally have no other choice than to recombine to hadrons or antihadrons.
-Yes, that is a state transition, and it will yield condensation heat, and the identical fermion state is definitely broken there.
-At small distances the strong force is virtually zero, so the nearer the quarks that recombine are relative to each other, the lesser condensation energy is involved.
+Since locally the counter part is missing (in the antimatter areas is missing the matter, in the matter areas is missing the antimatter), the particles, amongs which are a lot of colored quarks, locally have no other choice than to recombine to hadrons or antihadrons.
 (4.4)

+Let's return to the two matching vacuum particle explosions.
 How the recombination of a fermion explosion with an anti fermion implosion yields the colored gluon pairs, the spin 0 photons and the spin 0 neutrinophotons of the three Higgs fields?
 The vacuum quarks and the vacuum antiquarks at the same place in the im/explosion are taken to stand still relative to each other, they can recombine to bosons.
 A recombination process certainly disrupts the fermion explosion and would disrupt any bose condensate as well.

 Maybe I am making things unnecessary complicated.
 The vacuum quark fermion explosion and the vacuum antiquark fermion implosion (as we observe it) draw each other.
 Therefore any quark in the explosion is at the same location as the corresponding antiquark in the implosion.
-As described at page 5 of NET FORCE IN QED, to form the photon an electron e- and a positron e+ only approach each other until relative distance is too small to distinguish Higgs field absorption by the e+ from Higgs field emission of the e- (within its time border).
-The e- and e+ within the photon don't react with each other.
-They don't interchange a particle.
-They only stay put to each other and don't see each other.
-But the vacuum does.
-That is, the vacuum doesn't distinguish the e- from the e+ anymore, saying: aha, you emit as much to the Higgs field as you absorb, so you are massless! and gives the composition permission to roam at lightspeed.
+As described at page 5 of NET FORCE IN QED, to form the photon an electron e- and a positron e+ only approach each other until relative distance is too small for the vacuum to distinguish Higgs field absorption by the e+

-So in the vacuum fermion explosions a quark and its corresponding antiquark at the same place don't react.
-They don't see each other.
-But the vacuum sees [here you see the necessity of presuming some kind of already present vacuum, isn't it?] and declares them to constitute spin 0 gluons.
+However, the vacuum does see (here you see the necessity of presuming some kind of already present vacuum, isn't it?) and declares them to constitute spin 0 gluons.
 Or spin 0 photons.
 Or spin 0 neutrinophotons.

 And here we meet another feature.
 In the identical fermion explosion all quarks are supposed to have the same spin, otherwise they would not be identical.
 In the identical fermion implosion all antiquarks have the same spin too, somehow it is the opposite spin as observed from the matter quarks.
 So when they compose to bosons, the composite spin is 0.
 But internal there are only spin up quarks (suppose it are spin up quarks) and spin down antiquarks.
 The very first sign of parity asymetry.